 Articles about ‘inflammation’ seem to be everywhere these days, and inflammation seems to be blamed for everything from heart disease to mood disorders to obesity.
 But how does this somewhat nebulous idea of too much inflammation tie into our genes?
 It seems that some people have a more sensitive immune system and are more prone to inflammatory reactions.

-IL-17A is a pro-inflammatory part of our immune system that, while necessary in times of injury or pathogenic infection, can cause problems if it is overactive.[ref]
-It is implicated in several autoimmune diseases including psoriasis and asthma.
-Genetic variants that increase IL-17A are a risk factor for IBD, rheumatoid arthritis, bronchitis severity, gastric cancer, and more.
+Interleukin-17 (IL-17A gene) is a pro-inflammatory part of our immune system that, while necessary in times of injury or pathogenic infection, can cause problems if it is overactive.[ref]
+We need a balance in the body between fighting off pathogens and not having too much of an inflammatory response.

 IL-17A is also implicated in celiac disease, with increased expression of IL-17A found in the intestinal mucosa of Celiac patients.
 Gluten sensitivity, though, was not found to increase IL-17A.[ref] [ref]